Bumbledebee/midproject/README.md

 ## Findings
 The models work better with less columns (e.g. one hotfix encoding for title or embarked is not worth it, as well mapping the few available cabins to nominal encoding as most cabin information is missing).
 Furthermore, logistic regression and GradientBoostingClassifier worked best, KNearestNeighbor did not work too well.
+I found that comparing how columns impact/matter per model is done differently and not easily comparable due to the way the models work.

 ## Conclusions
 Mainly this project brought me a step ahead in having functions for EDA (Exploratory Data Analysis), Cleaning and Plotting.